by Elemental Green staff

 LEED

 Leaders around the world have made LEED, or Leadership in Energy and Environmental Design, the most widely used third-party verification for green buildings, with around 1.85 million square feet being certified daily.
-Homeowners and builders pursuing LEED certification for their project earn points across several areas that address sustainability issues.
-LEED-certified buildings are resource-efficient, eco-friendly, and cost less money to run than non-LEED buildings.
-Plus, they incorporate tactics and technologies that make the building healthier for its inhabitants.
+Homeowners and builders pursuing LEED certification for their project earn points across several areas that address sustainability issues and products.
+LEED-certified buildings are resource-efficient, use eco-friendly products, and cost less money to run than non-LEED buildings.
+Plus, they incorporate tactics and technologies that make the home healthier for its inhabitants.

 BREEAM